shailesh-04/shmaker/README.md

 }
 ```

-## API Reference
+## 📖 API Reference

 ### `color(value: any, appliedStyles?: ColorStyle | ColorStyle[])`

-Applies colors and styles to a single text value.
+Applies colors and styles to text output.

 **Parameters:**

-- `value`: Any value (string, number, array, object) - will be converted to string
+- `value`: Any value (will be converted to string)
 - `appliedStyles`: Optional color style or array of styles

 **Example:**
 ```javascript
 color('Success!', 'green');
 color('Warning', ['yellow', 'bold']);